 This standard was first published in 2008 which was technically equivalent with IEC 60884-2-3 : 1989 ‘Plugs and socket outlets for household and similar purposes — Part 2-3: Particular requirements for switched socket-outlets without interlock for fixed installation’.
 This revision has been brought out to make it in line with latest practices.

-This part applies to switched socket-outlets without interlock, for fixed installation, for a.c. only, with or without earthing contact, with a rated voltage not exceeding 250 V and a rated current not exceeding 16 A, intended for household and similar purposes, either indoors or outdoors.
+This part applies to switched socket-outlets without interlock, for fixed installation for a.c. only, with or without earthing contact, with a rated voltage not exceeding 250 V and a rated current not exceeding 16 A, intended for household and similar purposes, either indoors or outdoors.

 This standard shall be used in conjunction with IS 1293.
-This standard supplements or modifies the corresponding clauses in IS 1293, so as to convert that publication into the Standard: Switched socket-outlets without interlock for fixed installations - particular requirements.
-Where this standard states "addition“, "modification“ or "replacement“, the relevant requirement, test specifications or explanatory matter in IS 1293 shall be adapted accordingly.
-Sub clauses, figures, tables or notes which are additional to those in IS 1293 are numbered starting from 101.
+This standard supplements or modifies the corresponding clauses in IS 1293, so as to convert that publication into the standard ‘Switched socket-outlets without interlock for fixed installations — Particular requirements’.
+Where this standard states ‘addition’, ‘modification’ or ‘replacement’, the relevant requirement, test specifications or explanatory matter in IS 1293 shall be adapted accordingly.
+Sub-clauses, figures, tables or notes which are additional to those in IS 1293 are numbered starting from 101.

 This standard is based on IEC 60884-2-3 : 2006 ‘Plugs and socket-outlets for household and similar purposes — Part 2-3: Particular requirements for switched socket-outlets without interlock for fixed installations’.

-The composition of the Committee responsible for the formulation of this standard is given at Annex A.
+The composition of the Committee responsible for the formulation of this standard is given in Annex A.

 For the purpose of deciding whether a particular requirement of this standard is complied with, the final value, observed or calculated, expressing the result of a test or analysis, shall be rounded off in accordance with IS 2 : 2022 ‘Rules for rounding off numerical values (second revision)’.
 The number of significant places retained in the rounded off value should be the same as that of the specified value in this standard.

-IS 15787: 2024
+Indian Standard

-SWITCHED SOCKET-OUTLETS WITHOUT INTERLOCK FOR FIXED INSTALLATIONS- PARTICULAR REQUIREMENTS
+SWITCHED SOCKET-OUTLETS WITHOUT INTERLOCK FOR FIXED INSTALLATIONS — PARTICULAR REQUIREMENTS

 ( First Revision )